 In Extempore, all questions are contained within assessments.
 You set the rules for the questions at the assessment level, so your first step is to create one or multiple assessments with the parameters necessary to simulate the AP Exam.
 These parameters should be:

 - If your prompts already have the silences built in for the student to respond, you don’t need to use timers in order to simulate the conversation.

-- If you want to grade, you can add a rubric by clicking on “Show all parameters” and adding your criteria.
-You can read about last year’s assessed skills here.
+- If you want to add a score, you can add a rubric by clicking on “Show all parameters” and adding your criteria, or choose one of your saved rubrics.

 Step 2: Add Questions and Instructions

 You can copy these instructions in your question body for your students to follow.

 Please follow these directions carefully: